davidlukerice/midi-to-game-instruments/README.md

 I and this tool have no affiliation with Guild Wars 2 or ArenaNet.
 Since this is for music performance only, it should be fine, but use at your own risk.
 If you feel this tool provides functionality against Guild Wars 2's policy, don't use it.

+## Config

+Most values in the app are exposed via a .json config.
+Use `File -> Open Config` or `File -> Open Config Folder` to edit it.
+Once the app is started and a change is made, the config will automatically be generated for you.
+If it's become messed up, delete any existing config and restart the application.

+### selectedInputName

+The name of the selected MIDI input.

+### selectedKeyMap

+The index of the selected key map in the keyMaps array.

+### sendNotes

+Whether key presses should be sending.
+I use it when working out a song on the piano before I want anything sent in game.

+### autoSwapOctave

+The app will retain internally what octave is currently being played.
+If a note is in a different octave, the app will try and auto swap to that new notes octave.
+It works fairly well when moving a single octave but can have trouble with two or more since GW2 can be inconsistent when quickly tapping octave shifts.

+### multipleOctaveShiftDelay

+A delay gets added when auto shifting more than one octave.
+If this is too low, the game may not recognize multiple octave shifts.
+If too high, it adds unnecessary delay and can mess up how smoothly the song is playing.
+75 tends to work fairly well for me, but it depends on ping and if the GW2 client is behaving well or not.

+### keyMaps

+Instrument keymaps.
+Feel free to add your own in the config to use in the app.

 ## Keymap example